BIGJRA/BIGJRA.github.io/reborn.md

 Someone on the first floor will give us 8 *Honeys*.
 Useful for a quest we'll embark on in a bit.
 Upstairs someone will give us the password *allfieldapp*, and another person will tell us they lost their glasses.
 This will also be our main healing hub for now.
 Upstairs, you can do an in-game trade: our Dunsparce for **Tyrogue**.
 Nice.
 Grab the *Wide Lens* here as well.

 Back outside, head down the ledge here.
 You'll find a hidden *Dragon Gem*.
 Down another ledge, you can grab a *Lax Mint* as well as a hidden *Magical Seed*.
-Down again you'll find hidden *Ice Heal* and *Pokesnax*.
+Down again you'll find hidden *Ice Heal* and *PokeSnax*.
 Finally, on the bottom tier, you can find hidden *Red Shard*, *Purple Shard*, and *Pokeball*.
 You'll notice inside the gate at the bottom we can't do anything, so head back out.
 Knock out a Bouffalant to get a mount and we can head back up Route 1!

 This time, as you go right, take the time to knock out every single Tauros.
 Even if we can't see them right now, there are logs in the woods that Bouffalant will be able to take care of for us, so it's a good idea to move every single one of them right now while we're exploring Route 1 anyways.